 - A. Exhibited competence in each of the core and emphasis competencies listed in Section VII of this manual by the course instructor.
-This is measured by the course instructor (sometimes in consultation with the clinical preceptor) - B. Performed all skills in an ethical, honest manner and in accordance with the Academy Standards of Professional Responsibility and Viterbo University student policies. - C. Completed a minimum of 1200 hours of supervised practice.
+This is measured by the course instructor (sometimes in consultation with the clinical preceptor) - B. Performed all skills in an ethical, honest manner and in accordance with the Academy Standards of Professional Responsibility and Viterbo University student policies. - C. Completed Master's level degree. - D. Completed a minimum of 1200 hours of supervised practice.
 This is divided as follows: - Food Service Systems Management 120 hours minimum - Community Nutrition 640 hours minimum - Medical Nutrition Therapy 640 hours minimum